asszem/AndrasCommander/README.md

     - [ ] VIM like: "n"/"N" keys selects next / prev matching item
     - [ ] highlight other matching items
     - [ ] VIM like: :noh (no highlight) to clear search results
- - [ ] "insert" mode: disable VIM bindings ant enable Auto Jump
+ - [ ] "insert" mode: disable VIM bindings and enable JList's built in Auto Jump
  - [ ] In insert mode jump automatically to the first matching result

 ### Version 0.4 - Basic File Actions - Rename